DanielKobina/10d-statistics/Implementations/Day_3/Probability_II.md

 Suppose a family has 2 children, one of which is a boy.
 What is the probability that both children are boys?

 *Thought process:* Determine all possibilities for two children: {B,B}, {B,G}, {G,B}, {G,G} -> 4 possibilities. <br />
 There are three elements in our sample that contain one boy as a child.
-We had 1/3% chance of choosing any of these options.
+We had 1/3 chance of choosing any of these options, since we know a boy has to be one of the elements.

 **Answer: 1/3**